Stay Calm. Enjoy Life.

 The Dr. Bo Show with Bo Bennett, PhD

 The Dr. Bo Show is a critical thinking-, reason-, and science-based approach to issues that matter.
 It is the podcast of social psychologist Bo Bennett.
-As of 2020, this podcast is a collection of topics related to all of his books.
+This podcast is a collection of topics related to all of his books.
+The podcast episodes, depending on the episode, are hosted by either Dr. Bennett or Jerry Sage, discussing the work of Dr. Bennett.

 A friend of mine shared a quote that had me thinking for days: "Some poor, phone-less fool is probably sitting next to a waterfall somewhere totally unaware of how angry and scared he’s supposed to be."
 I found this quote to be both laugh-out-loud funny and deep, which is unusual for a quote.
 I found it funny for obvious reasons, and I found it to be deep because it reminds us that optimal well-being is about finding balance.